Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Calibration Results

-the algorithm rapidly drives the model statistics to the targets and recovers the true parameters (Fig.~\ref{fig:reduced1d_calib}).
-For each calibration iteration, the system is first simulated at the current parameter values to generate a trajectory $\{\bm{x}_t\}_{t=1}^T$ with $T = 10^7$ time steps at $\Delta t = 0.01$ (the decorrelation time is $\sim 1$).
-The KGMM‑based GFDT Jacobians are virtually indistinguishable from the analytical ones and closely match the FD baseline, whereas the Gaussian approximation shows noticeable biases, especially for the indicator and for the variance surrogate.
+which is deliberately biased away from the true values (by $20\%$ in $F_0$, $a$, and $\sigma$).
+For each calibration iteration, the system is integrated at the current parameter values to generate a trajectory of $T = 10^7$ time steps at $\Delta t = 0.01$, corresponding to a total simulation time of $10^5$ in model units.
+The decorrelation time of the process is approximately $1$ model time unit, so the trajectory contains roughly $10^5$ effectively independent samples.
+Full numerical details are given in App.~\ref{app:scalar_details}.

+\textbf{Results.} Figure~\ref{fig:reduced1d_calib} shows the convergence of the calibration.
+The left panel tracks the overall mismatch norm $\|\bm{G}^{(k)}-\bm{A}\|$ on a logarithmic scale, the top-right panel shows the normalized deviations of each observable from its target, and the bottom-right panel shows the normalized parameter errors.
+In each panel, all deviations are rescaled by their initial values so that convergence to zero indicates recovery of the target statistics or true parameters.
+Four variants of the sensitivity matrix are compared: one using the exact analytic score (available for this model), one using DSM-estimated score (via KGMM), one using a quasi-Gaussian closure (which replaces $\rho$ with a Gaussian having the same mean and variance), and one using finite differences as a reference.

+The DSM-based GFDT Jacobians are virtually indistinguishable from the analytical ones and closely match the finite-difference baseline, driving the mismatch norm and normalized deviations rapidly toward zero within a few iterations.
+The quasi-Gaussian closure, by contrast, shows noticeable systematic biases: its mismatch norm decreases much more slowly, and the normalized deviations of the indicator observable and the variance remain far from zero, reflecting the importance of the non-Gaussian tails of the invariant distribution.

-Table~\ref{tab:S_reduced1d} reports the $S$ matrices (rows index observables and columns parameters) computed from the same trajectory with the initial parameter guesses using the four approaches.
-The KGMM estimates closely align with the analytical Jacobian across all entries, confirming that data‑driven score estimation yields physically consistent parameter sensitivities for non‑Gaussian observables.
+Table~\ref{tab:S_reduced1d} reports the full sensitivity matrices computed at the initial parameter guess using the four approaches.
+Each row corresponds to an observable and each column to a parameter direction, so the table displays $\partial\langle \mathcal{A}_i\rangle / \partial \theta_j$ for all combinations.
+The DSM (KGMM) estimates closely align with the analytical Jacobian across all entries, confirming that data-driven score estimation yields physically consistent parameter sensitivities even for non-Gaussian observables.
+The quasi-Gaussian closure departs most visibly in the columns associated with $b$ and $c$ (the nonlinear drift parameters), where it can produce the wrong sign, and in the $\sigma$ column, where the diffusion-response formula amplifies score-approximation errors through the $s'(x) + s(x)^2$ structure.

-\subsection{Slow–Fast Triad Model and Application to ENSO}
+\subsection{Slow--Fast Triad Model and Application to ENSO}